-Awareness about the benefits of breastmilk has spread in recent years: The Academy of American Pediatrics (AAP) recommends human milk as a baby’s optimal source of nutrition and immune protection, and states that the benefits cannot be replicated by formula.
+Awareness about the benefits of breastmilk is well-known: The Academy of American Pediatrics (AAP) recommends human milk as a baby’s optimal source of nutrition and immune protection.
 So a nursing mother is motivated to keep up her milk supply and bank as much expressed milk as she can, for good reason.
 The AAP recommends a quiet place to pump and says any stress could delay a mother’s letdown reflex or reduce her milk supply.

-But calm, private areas in public spaces are a tall order in an increasingly crowded and hurried world that still sometimes scorns mothers for breastfeeding outside the home.
+But calm, private areas in public spaces are a tall order in a hurried world that still sometimes scorns mothers for breastfeeding outside the home.
 “One of our challenges is that we have a user audience — nursing moms — who tends to be very different from our actual customer — facilities operators, who are often older and male, but control the purchase.
-So we are constantly having to educate people on the logistics of breastfeeding on the go,” Mayer says.
+So we are constantly having to educate people on the logistics of breastfeeding on the go,” says Mamava's Mayer.

 Pease of Swedish supports Mayer’s mission.
 “Nursing is normal, and the more public nursing that is done reinforces that this is a normal way to feed a baby.”